-The second method is called interest rate risk.
+The second method is called interest-rate risk.
 It incorporates the value of the assets compared to similar assets.
 For example, say the asset is a bond.
 If interest rates rise, then the bond must be marked down.
-That's because potential buyers would pay less for a bond that offers a lower return.
+Potential buyers would pay less for a bond that offers a lower return.
 But there is not a liquid market for this bond like there is for Treasury notes.
 As a result, an accountant would start with the bond's value based on Treasury notes.
 He would reduce the bond's value, based on its risk as determined by a Standard and Poor's credit rating.

 Mark to market accounting may have worsened the 2008 financial crisis.
-First, banks raised the value of their mortgage-backed securities as housing costs skyrocketed.
-They then scrambled to increase the number of loans made to maintain the balance between assets and liabilities.
+First, banks raised the values of their mortgage-backed securities (MBS) as housing costs skyrocketed.
+They then scrambled to increase the number of loans they made to maintain the balance between assets and liabilities.
 In their desperation to sell more mortgages, they eased up on credit requirements.
 As a result, they loaded up on subprime mortgages.
-For other reasons, see How Derivatives Caused the Mortgage Crisis
+That was one of the ways derivatives caused the mortgage crisis.

 The second problem occurred when asset prices started falling.
-Mark to market accounting forced banks to write down the value of their subprime securities.
-Banks lent less to make sure their liabilities weren't greater than their assets.
-For this reason, many blame mark to market accounting for increasing euphoria during a market bubble.
-They also point out it hastened the economy's decline.
-(Source: "True Impact of Mark-to-market Accounting in the Credit Crisis," FT.com, February 29, 2008)
+Mark to market accounting forced banks to write down the values of their subprime securities.
+Now banks needed to lend less to make sure their liabilities weren't greater than their assets.
+Mark to market inflated the housing bubble and deflated home values during the decline.

-In 2009, the US Financial Accounting Standards Board (FASB) eased the mark to market accounting rule.
-This suspension allowed banks to keep the value of the MBS on their books.
+In 2009, the U.S. Financial Accounting Standards Board eased the mark to market accounting rule.
+This suspension allowed banks to keep the values of the MBS on their books.
 In reality, the values had plummeted.

 How It Affects You

-Once or twice a year you should meet with your financial adviser to rebalance your holdings.
+Once or twice a year you should meet with your financial advisor to rebalance your holdings.
 Make sure they are aligned with your desired asset allocation.
 That's necessary to maintain the benefits of a diversified portfolio.
 An adviser can help you determine the correct allocation based on your personal financial goals.